Radiance (fragrance): Background and Release

-Radiance became the fourth line of Britney Spears fragrances following Curious, Fantasy and Believe and ninth overall following five other flankers from the first two lines.
-In their 2009 annual report, Elizabeth Arden announced the fall 2010 release of the new fragrance saying they “[…] expect Britney’s loyal fan base and the high quality of the Britney Spears’ fragrances to continue to support this growing global brand.”
-In July 2010, Spears teased her fans with a first glimpse of the perfume by posting the campaign image on her Twitter account with the caption: “Just got the imaging for my new fragrance Radiance… thought I’d share it with all my tweethearts.”
-The ad features a sophisticated Spears in a backless and sparkly gown with a bottle adorned with pink, blue, and clear gemstone-like accents.
-The tagline of the fragrance "Choose Your Own Destiny" was also shown at the bottom of the promotional poster.
+Radiance was the fourth fragrance line released by Britney Spears and the ninth fragrance in her line overall, following Curious, Fantasy and Believe, and five flankers from the first two lines.
+In its 2009 annual report, Elizabeth Arden announced plans to release the fragrance in fall 2010.
+In July 2010, Spears posted the first campaign image for Radiance on her Twitter account with the caption: “Just got the imaging for my new fragrance Radiance… thought I’d share it with all my tweethearts.”.
+The advertisement showed Spears wearing a backless dress alongside the fragrance bottle, which was decorated with pink, blue, and clear accents.
+The campaign used the tagline "Choose Your Own Destiny".

-In a press release for Radiance, Ronald Rolleston, Executive Vice President for Global Fragrance Marketing at Elizabeth Arden talked about the how proud they were of Spears' fragrances success saying "The Britney Spears fragrance business is a global franchise, equally successful in the United States, as well as abroad.”
+In a press release for Radiance, Elizabeth Arden executive Ronald Rolleston described Spears' fragrance business as successful in both the United States and international markets.
 In the same press release, Spears talked about the fragrance by adding "I love the feminine scent of my new perfume Radiance, it has the power to make any woman feel beautiful".
-It was also mentioned that perfumers and co-creators Honorine Blanc and Harry Fremont developed the fragrance with the intention of capturing elements associated with Britney Spears’ personality.
-Each ingredient was carefully selected to reflect the overall concept and character envisioned for the scent.
+Honorine Blanc and Harry Fremont created Radiance for Elizabeth Arden.
+According to the company, the perfumers developed the fragrance with elements of Spears' personality and image in mind.

 Scent and Packaging

-Radiance was developed by perfumers Honorine Blanc and Harry Fremont.
-The floral fragrance opens with fruity top notes of wild berries and petals.
-At its heart, the scent reveals a bouquet of white florals including tuberose, jasmine, orange blossom, and iris.
-The base is composed of cashmere woods, warm amber, and soft musk.

-The packaging of Radiance is a rectangular, faceted glass bottle adorned with an array of faux gemstones in shades of pink, blue, and translucent white.
-The name of the perfume is printed on one side of the bottle.
-The gem-like motif is continued on the outer holographic carton, which is framed with a pattern of crystals.
-The fragrance's name is featured on the front of the packaging.
+Radiance was created by perfumers Honorine Blanc and Harry Fremont.
+It is a floral fragrance with top notes of wild berries and petals, followed by tuberose, jasmine, orange blossom, and iris.
+The base notes include cashmere wood, amber, and musk.
+The fragrance is presented in a rectangular, faceted glass bottle decorated with faux gemstones in pink, blue, and translucent white.
+The name Radiance is printed on one side of the bottle.
+The gemstone design is also used on the holographic outer carton, which features a crystal pattern and the fragrance name on the front.

 Marketing

-Radiance received cross-promotional exposure through Spears’ music career.
-The fragrance made visual appearances in the music videos for “Hold It Against Me” and “Criminal", both in 2011.
-In Hold It Against Me, the bottle is featured among a series of branded product placements, subtly integrated into the futuristic and high-energy setting of the video.
-In Criminal, Radiance appears more overtly in the opening scene of the music video along with her fragrance Fantasy.
+Radiance received exposure through Spears’ music career.
+The fragrance made visual appearances in the music videos for Hold It Against Me and Criminal, both in 2011.
+In Hold It Against Me, the bottle is featured among a series of branded product placements into the futuristic and high-energy setting of the video.
+In Criminal, Radiance appears in the opening scene of the music video along with her fragrance Fantasy.